agcdtmr/cfg_group_project/README.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 ## Description
-Some text here.
-This project used reed.co.uk [api](https://www.reed.co.uk/api)
+Entering the tech job search can be daunting and overwhelming.
+CookieJobs is an open source web application built for [Code First Girls](https://codefirstgirls.com/) graduates and alumnae based on data from reed.co.uk [api](https://www.reed.co.uk/api) that will allow them to easily find jobs in the tech industry.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 ## Our Whys
-**We wanted a tool that allows us to:**
+**We wanted a tool that would allow users to:**
 1. Search junior-level tech jobs
-2. Help the CFG alumnis find jobs in tech...
+2. Help the CFG graduates and alumnae find jobs in tech

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)